 2. Pull-Ups

-The pull-up is one of the most effective upper body exercises and it works out major muscles such as the lats, pectorals, deltoids, biceps, triceps, and the abdominal muscles.
+The pull-up is one of the most effective upper body exercises for athletes and it works out major muscles such as the lats, pectorals, deltoids, biceps, triceps, and the abdominal muscles.
 In case of difficulty in doing unassisted pull-ups, one should do partial reps, with the assistance of a training partner, or bands.

 You should add lat pull-downs as a workout routine.
 To do a pull-up, hold a bar with your palms facing down, retract your shoulder blades, and pull yourself up until your head is at the level of the bar before slowly lowering yourself down.
 For beginners, it is recommended to have three series of ten while for more experienced people it is four to five series of five.